 10. Product photos

 Secondly, users are eager to buy a product when they can check it in detail and from different angles.
-With a large photo, you can take a closer look at the product before you make a purchase.
-Luckily, many modern smartphones can help to make good photos even at home.
+With a large photo, you can take a closer look at the product before you purchase.
+Luckily, many modern smartphones can help to take good photos even at home.

 In addition to the photos, a short video (up to 30 seconds) showing the product is also popular.
-The most important thing is to give a buyer an opportunity to examine the product before the purchase.
+The most important thing is to allow a buyer to examine the product before the purchase.
 The fewer doubts users have, the sooner they will turn into customers.
 Moreover, when a buyer gets a product, there will be no huge difference between the expectations and reality.

 11. Progress indicator

-According to the research, a progress indicator can significantly increase conversion.
+According to the research, a progress indicator can significantly increase the conversion rate.
 When customers immediately see the whole scale of completed and expected actions, they perceive the purchase as a process with several stages.
 Going to the cart, they see each of these stages: order placement, confirmation, shipping option selection, payment, and delivery.
-When users go to each next step, this makes them want to complete the process and reach the finish line.
+When users go to each step, they want to complete the process and reach the finish line.

-Moreover, as the last step instead of delivery users may see a review of the purchased product.
+Moreover, users may see a review of the purchased product as the last step instead of delivery.

-Remember that there are no ready-made solutions that are guaranteed to increase conversion of a specific online resource.
-Every specialist has their own toolkit of ideas which they use to improve conversion rates.
+Remember that there are no ready-made solutions that are guaranteed to increase the conversion rate of a specific online resource.
+However, every specialist has a toolkit of ideas which they use to improve conversion rates.

-This article includes the following 11 tips on conversion increase:
+This article includes the following 11 tips on conversion rate increase:

 - Make all titles simple and clear.